-Akamai expects the net proceeds from this offering to be approximately $983.5 million (or approximately $1.13 billion if the initial purchasers exercise their option to purchase additional notes in full) after payment of the initial purchasers' discounts and estimated offering expenses payable by Akamai.
+Akamai expects the net proceeds from this offering to be approximately $986.9 million (or approximately $1,135.0 million if the initial purchasers exercise their option to purchase additional notes in full) after payment of the initial purchasers' discounts and estimated offering expenses payable by Akamai.

 In connection with the pricing of the notes, Akamai entered into convertible note hedge transactions and warrant transactions with the Option Counterparties.
 The convertible note hedge transactions will cover, subject to anti-dilution adjustments substantially similar to those applicable to the notes, the same number of shares of common stock that will initially underlie the notes, including any notes purchased by the initial purchasers pursuant to their option to purchase additional notes.
 The convertible note hedge transactions are expected generally to reduce the potential dilution with respect to Akamai's common stock upon conversion of the notes and/or to offset any cash payments Akamai is required to make in excess of the principal amount of converted notes, as the case may be.
 The warrants will cover, subject to customary anti-dilution adjustments, the same number of shares of common stock.
 The warrant transactions could separately have a dilutive effect with respect to Akamai's common stock to the extent that the market price per share of Akamai's common stock exceeds the strike price of the warrants, unless Akamai elects, subject to certain conditions, to settle the warrants in cash.

 J.P.
-Morgan and Morgan Stanley are acting as joint book-running managers for the proposed offering.
-BofA Merrill Lynch is also acting as joint book-running manager.
-HSBC, SMBC Nikko and TD Securities are acting as co-managers for this offering.
+Morgan, Morgan Stanley and BofA Merrill Lynch are acting as joint book-running managers for the proposed offering.
+Barclays, Citigroup, HSBC, Mizuho Securities, MUFG, SMBC and TD Securities are acting as co-managers for this offering.

-This press release is neither an offer to sell nor a solicitation of an offer to buy any of these securities (including the shares of Akamai's common stock, if any, issuable upon conversion of the notes).
+This press release is being issued pursuant to Rule 135c under the Securities Act and shall not constitute an offer to sell nor a solicitation of an offer to buy any of these securities (including the shares of Akamai's common stock, if any, issuable upon conversion of the notes).
 Any offer of notes was and will be made only by means of a private offering memorandum.
 The notes and any common stock issuable upon conversion of the notes have not been and will not be registered under the Securities Act or any state securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.

 The release contains information about future expectations, plans and prospects of Akamai's management that constitute forward-looking statements for purposes of the safe harbor provisions under The Private Securities Litigation Reform Act of 1995, including statements with respect to Akamai's expectations to complete the offering of the notes, its use of proceeds from the offering and the effect of the concurrent stock repurchase and convertible note hedge and warrant transactions.
 There can be no assurance that Akamai will be able to complete the notes offering on the anticipated terms, or at all.
 Actual results may differ materially from those indicated by these forward-looking statements as a result of various important factors including, but not limited to the terms of the notes and the offering, risks and uncertainties related to whether or not Akamai will consummate the offering, the impact of general economic, industry, market or political conditions and other factors that are discussed in Akamai's Annual Report on Form 10-K, quarterly reports on Form 10-Q, and other documents periodically filed with the SEC.